 04 of 06

-"Organic" is the only one of all of these labels that has not just regulations attached to it, but actual inspections and enforcement.Continue to 5 of 6 below.
+"Organic" is the only one of these labels that not only has regulations attached to it but actual inspections and enforcement.Continue to 5 of 6 below.

 05 of 06

 Pastured eggs are pretty much what we all would like our eggs to be.
 They come from chickens living the way you might imagine a chicken would want to live: walking around in open fields and woods, foraging for food (primarily seeds and insects, with the occasional small rodent or reptile if they can get them), and going back into a hen house at night to roost, nest, and lay eggs.

 Importantly, "pastured" doesn't have a legal meaning or certification process.
 Pastured eggs tend to come from small farms; the farmers often sell at farmers markets and other direct-to-consumer methods.
 It is usually easy to find out more about a specific farm that sells pastured eggs since they are often rightfully proud of how they care for their animals.